Grouparoo vs. Segment

 but Grouparoo wins on developer workflow, data approach, privacy, and cost.

-Grouparoo is the customer data platform that meets you where you are at.
+Grouparoo is the Reverse ETL tool that meets you where you are.

 🖥 Use your normal workflow

 Build your data infrastructure the way you do with other apps.
 Grouparoo’s git-based workflow makes it easy.

 Increase privacy by limiting the data that leaves your infrastructure without sacrificing your customer experience.

 💰 Save bags of money

 Grouparoo is open source and free to run.
 Stop being charged by event volume and focus on what you want to build.

 Grouparoo is a lightweight reverse ETL tool.
 Your team can explore your customer data and build cohorts and segments of your users.

 Segment is a Customer Data Platform (CDP) that was founded in 2011 and quickly became a dominant force in the data analytics space of that era, leading to their eventual acquisition by Twilio.